shakes76/PatternAnalysis-2023/recognition/JunHyukKim_DEMO3/readme.md

 This is a brief description of my project.
 The project is made for segmentation of melanoma.
 Task finished was "

-## Table of Contents
+## 1. Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)
 - [License](#license)
 - [Description](#Description)

-## Installation
+## 2. Installation
-1. Clone the repository
+### 2.1.
+Clone the repository
-2. Download Dependencies
+### 2.2.
+Download Dependencies
-3. Download ISIC datasets.
-The dataset should be positioned in the same folder as the python codes under ISIC Folder.
-The images should be positioned under the ISIC Folder, ISIC-2017_Training_Data folder, and another ISIC-2017_Training_Data folder.
+### 2.3.
+Download ISIC 2017 datasets.
+The dataset is under https://challenge.isic-archive.com/data/#2017.
+Training data, test data, valid data is required and The dataset should be positioned in the same folder as the python codes under data, train data images under train_images folder, and train mask data under train_masks folder.
+Test data should be in the test_images and test_masks and validation should be in val_images and val_masks folder.

-4. Run the Train.py with python3 this will create the model.pth file.
+### 2.4.
+Run the Train.py with python3 this will create the model.pth file.
-5. run Predict.py to get the segmentation and the dice coefficient.
+### 2.5. run Predict.py to get the segmentation and the dice coefficient.

-## Usage
+## 3. Usage
 Run the train.py to train the model and create a model.pth file.
 Using this file you can get the segmented image.

-## Description
+## 4. Description

-1. The readme file should contain a title, a description of the algorithm and the problem that it solves (approximately a paragraph), how it works in a paragraph and a figure/visualisation.
+### 4.1.
+The readme file should contain a title, a description of the algorithm and the problem that it solves
+(approximately a paragraph), how it works in a paragraph and a figure/visualisation.
 The

-2. It should also list any dependencies required, including versions and address reproduciblility of results, if applicable. import torchvision import torch
+### 4.2.
+It should also list any dependencies required, including versions and address reproduciblility of results,
+if applicable.
+import torchvision
+import torch